Elayne Boosler: Personal life

 Boosler lived with comedian and actor Robin Williams from 1977 to 1978.
 In the 2012 book We Killed: The Rise of Women in American Comedy, Williams said of Boosler:

 It was amazing to see a woman stand-up, girl stand-up, and a beautiful one at the time – just gorgeous, sexy and yet still pretty gutsy.
 And her jokes were sort of veiled – it seemed kind of 'Oh gosh, oh golly' – but at the same time, her jokes were really tough.
 As Letterman would say, she's funny like a guy.
 Being tough, but yet at the same time being beautiful and sexy, and at the same time not using that as a ploy.
 She would be up there just performing, telling jokes.
 Like she talked about the right to life and two fisherman who'll throw the fish back, but they're for the death penalty.
 Tough stuff but said really sweetly.

 Boosler was also interviewed for the 2018 HBO documentary Robin Williams: Come Inside My Mind.

 Boosler lived with Andy Kaufman for three years and remained close friends with him until his death in 1984.
 She wrote an article for Esquire in Kaufman's memory, and dedicated her 1986 Showtime special Party of One to him.

-In the early 2000s, Boosler married Bill Siddons, a music industry executive and former manager of The Doors.
+In 1994, Boosler married Bill Siddons, a music industry executive and former manager of The Doors.